jaredden1/Maze-Escape-Project-One/planning.md

   - width 28 (this is the maze grid width)
 2. Define required variables used to track the state of the game
   - playerCurrentIndex: 28 (this is the initial position of player in the maze grid layout)
+  - gameOver: boolean added to track if game is over or not
 3. Store elements on the page that will be accessed in code more than once in variables to make code more concise, readable and performant.
-  - mazeGrid: the maze grid container element (e.g., document.querySelector('.maze-grid'))
+  - mazeGrid: HTML element that represents maze grid
-  - TimerEl: the countdown timer element (e.g., document.getelementbyId('countdown-timer'))
+  - TimerEl: HTML element that represents countdown timer
+  - StartEL: HTML element that represents the start prompt
+  - StartBtn: HTML button for starting game
 4. Upon loading the game should:
   - Initialize the state variable - playerCurrentIndex = 28
+  - Set gameOver to false
   - Render values to the page - Call createMaze() to render layout
 5. Handle a player interacting with the maze grid:
   - Implement the movePlayer(event) function to handle arrow keys pressed and move player within maze.
   - Update the playerCurrentIndex variable to reflect player's new position
+  - Check if player reached the end to declare if player won/lost
   - Update mazeGrid to show player's new position
 6. Handle a player clicking the replay button:
   - Add a replay button element to HTML